latent-to/developer-docs/docs/subnets/understanding-sub-subnets.md

 456  | 7DEF...| 800   | [0.2, 0.3, 0.2...] | [0.2, 0.3, 0.1...] | 0.03 τ               | 0.04 τ
 ```

 ## Backward Compatibility

-- Existing subnets continue to work as sub-subnet 0
+- Existing subnets continue with only one subnet (sub-subnet 0) collecting all emissions by default
 - All existing API calls default to sub-subnet 0
 - No breaking changes to current functionality